Max-Vassilev/argocd-journey/README.md

 # argocd-journey

 ## Definition:
-ArgoCD is a **Pull-based GitOps continuous delivery tool** for Kubernetes that synchronizes clusters with desired states defined in Git repositories.
-It monitors Git repositories and automatically applies changes to Kubernetes clusters, ensuring they stay in sync with the declared configuration.
+ArgoCD is a Pull-based GitOps tool for Kubernetes that ensures clusters match the desired state defined in Git.
+It automatically syncs the cluster with the repository, making the repo the single source of truth for configuration.

 ## Terms: